-Investing in a good bible software can be expensive, and they tend to get more expensive with the more features they have (or that you add on to a base version of the platform).
-However, there are some bible software programs with free versions.
+Investing in a good Bible software can be expensive, and they tend to get more expensive with the more features they have (or that you add on to a base version of the platform).
+However, there are some Bible software programs with free versions.

-Here are 3 popular bible softwares.
+Here are three popular Bible softwares.

 Other Bible Study Tools from Kainos Project

-Here are some free resources we’ve developed to help you understand what’s in the bible, how we know we can trust it, how bible translations work, and some tips for diving into bible study.
+Here are some free resources we’ve developed to help you understand what’s in the Bible, how we know we can trust it, how Bible translations work, and some tips for diving into Bible study.

-- How To Study Your Bible [BLOG]
+- How To Study Your Bible [article]

 - 5 Bizarre Bible Stories and What They Mean [PODCAST]